mwaskom/PyROI/doc/source/label_ref.rst

 -----------

-The :class:`LabelAtlas` class can be used to extract statistics from regions defined in a variety of ways, including by functional activation or morphometric aberration.
+The :class:`LabelAtlas` class can be used to extract statistics from regions defined in a variety of ways, including by functional activation or morphological aberration.
 The `TkSurfer <http://surfer.nmr.mgh.harvard.edu/fswiki/TkSurferGuide>`_ program (part of Freesurfer) has some nice tools for the creation of labels from functional blobs;
 if you load the curvature file and an annotation along with your activation map, you